Home Food Science 5 Reasons Brazil Nuts are the Most Dangerous Snack in Your Pantry

-The Brazil nut is fascinating.
+The Brazil nut is truly fascinating.
 Named after Brazil, it is native to the Amazon basin and has long been an important staple food of the indigenous people.
 The nut was first exported to Europe in the 17th century and came to the United States in the early 1800s.
 Today, the Brazil nut is a popular snack, often found in mixed nuts products.
 However, attempts to establish commercial plantations outside of South America have failed, making Brazil nuts the only commercial nuts produced exclusively in the Amazon rainforest.
 Almost all of the nuts come from wild trees, taste like coconut and macadamia, and can be eaten raw or roasted.
-Here are some other interesting facts about the Brazil nut.
+But don’t let the creamy, coconut-like flavor fool you.
+From 6-pound falling ‘cannonballs’ to radioactive soil and a literal ‘toxicity limit,’ the Brazil nut might be the only snack in your pantry that requires a survival strategy.

 Part Of The Monkey Pot Family

+These fruits are dangerous buggers, proving that even the even the tree’s fruit is built for defense.
 Brazil nut fruits themselves are more like large husky coconuts than little pots.
 They are 4 to 6 inches in diameter and have a hard, woody exterior.
 Inside the fruits are 10 to 25 Brazil nuts arranged like orange sections, each encased in its own shell.
+The woody ‘pots’ are so thick that without the specialized teeth of an agouti, the nuts would remain trapped forever, a botanical fortress that keeps everyone else out.

 Brazil Nut Trees are HUGE